karhoo/karhoo-android-ui-sdk/uisdk/README.md

 ## Initialisation

 There are a few things the UI SDK needs to know before you can get started such as what environment to connect to, or what kind of authentication method to use.
-To configure the SDK you will need to provide an implementation of our KarhooUISDKConfiguration interface.
-This lets our SDK grab certain dependencies and configuration settings.
+To configure the UISDK from version 1.5.7 and above, you will need to provide an implementation of our KarhooUISDKConfiguration interface (e.g. KarhooConfig: KarhooUISDKConfiguration) and the desired payment provider

 ```kotlin
 class KarhooUIConfig(val context: Context): KarhooUISDKConfiguration {